Remote Rehabilitation for Stroke: What Sets it Apart?

 Research shows that consistent high repetition is key to stroke recovery.
 Therapists often refer to this as massed practice.
 Therefore, performing high repetition of the skills or movements that need improvement is necessary.
 That is why therapy and practicing exercises at home in between therapy appointments are both important.

-Imago’s therapists focus on physical recovery but also foster a sense of empowerment and resilience among stroke survivors.
-An Imago therapist will create a plan that targets your specific recovery needs and incorporate exercises that encourage massed practice and help you stay motivated to reach your unique goals.
+Your therapist can create a plan that targets your specific recovery needs and incorporate exercises that encourage massed practice and help you stay motivated to reach your unique goals.
 With consistency and dedication, your brain can heal itself after stroke.
 Moreover, through partnerships like that with Flint Rehab, your therapy team maximizes the benefit of patients’ rehabilitation devices at home.

 Does Remote Rehabilitation Work?